 We strive to honor the highest in every spiritual path.
 Our members and guests practice a wide variety of differing faiths and rituals.
 During any season, we therefore may host retreats of Christian, Buddhist, Hindu, Celtic, Wiccan, Druidic, Jewish, Muslim, or Goddess worship orientation.
 Some of these retreat group have been annual visitors for years.
 We understand that the Unifying Presence of many names speaks to us all in different ways, and we welcome all who share in this mutual respect.

 Sirius offers a wealth of opportunity for spiritually-oriented education.
-In some cases, this may take the form of classes or seminars in metaphysics or meditation.
-Other forms derive from our conviction that “Everyday Life is Our Greatest Teacher.”
+In some cases, this may take the form of classes or seminars in metaphysics or meditative practices.
+Other forms follow from observation that “Everyday Life is Our Greatest Teacher.”
 Our Sirius Community Immersion Program offers the most extensive focus here, in that we demonstrate how to mindfully and sustainably build our homes, grow our food, and prepare our meals, consciously integrating these mundane activities with the more esoteric methods of cultivating awareness.

 Our Ecological focus at Sirius stresses “Sustainability.”
 We are an established ecovillage, modeling permaculture principles in our design of gardens, homes, guest facilities, and outbuildings.
-Living in harmony with Nature is pointedly emphasized, as our physical lives are seen as direct reflections of our relationship with spirituality, which is our primary concern.
+Living in harmony with Nature is pointedly emphasized, as our physical lives are seen as direct reflections of relationship with the whole.
 We thus use non-toxic building materials, organic gardening methods, composting toilet facilities, and vegetable oil for fuel, along with solar and wind generated power.

 Bio-Diesel Fuel Coop